 Step 1 Lay Out the Design

-Use a length of hose to outline your new planting area, especially if you are going to use curved lines.
+Find an old length of hose in your garden shed or garage and use it to outline your new planting area.
+I recommend an old length if you are going to use paint to make the edge.
+If you are going to follow my suggestion below and use sand or flour, you can use any hose that you have available.
+This trick is very useful if you are going to have a curved edge to the bed, so the more flexible the hose, the better.
 Using the hose allows you to play with your design until you have it just right.
-(Remember, when creating curves be sure to consider that you will need to mow around them.
-Tight curves can be difficult and time-consuming to mow so make sure that your design allows for easy mowing.)
+IMPORTANT TIP: When creating beds with curved lines, be sure to consider that you will need to mow around them.
+Tight curves might be aesthetically pleasing but they can be difficult and time-consuming to mow.
+Make sure that your design allows for easy mowing.)

 Step 2 Mark the Edge of Your New Bed

 When you are happy with your design, mark the edge with sand or flour and then remove the hose.
-Edge the area with a spade or shovel You can simply do a quick outline or you can completely dig the edge.
+Next, edge the area with a spade, shovel or edging tool.
+You can simply do a quick outline or you can completely dig the edge.
 To prevent grass from growing back into the bed, the edge should be about 8" deep and several inches wide.

 Step 3 Cover and Amend

-If your new bed is currently covered in grass, simply mow the grassy area and cover it with cardboard.
-Next add soil, compost and other organic material like grass clippings, leaf mulch, etc. on top of the cardboard.
+If your new bed is currently covered in grass, mow the grassy area and cover it with cardboard.
+This is a great way to recycle those Amazon boxes!
+Next add top soil, compost and other organic material like grass clippings, leaf mulch, etc. on top of the cardboard.

 Step 4 Relax and Wait!